Marco-Data26/Sales-Analysis-FMCG/README.md

 ## Description

-This project features two interactive Power BI dashboards for a chocolate company, using Power Query and DAX.
+This project features two interactive Power BI dashboards for a chocolate company, built using Power Query and DAX.

 The first dashboard focuses on sales performance, breaking down revenue by category, store type, region, and time.

-The second dashboard analyzes profit over time, showing the relationship between profit and cost across categories and regions, as well as the relationship between profit, discount, and quantity.
+The second dashboard analyzes profit performance over time, showing the relationship between profit and cost across categories and regions, as well as the relationship between profit, discount, and quantity.

 ## Data & Tools Used

-**Data** -  Sales Data containing over 1000000 records across 2023 and 2024.
+**Data** -  Sales Data containing over 1,000,000 records across 2023 and 2024.

 **Data Cleaning & Analysis** - Power Query & DAX